Discover the Best freshwater fishing for 2021 for the fraser river valley, vancouver & squamish, British Columbia.

-Our Fraser River Sturgeon charters include the finest tackle on the market, our gov’t certified guides and our covered and heated 21 – 22 ft aluminum jet boats powered with 5.7 litre engines.
-Our guides are licensed and insured.
+Our Fraser River Sturgeon charters include the finest tackle on the market plus our gov’t certified and insured guides.
+And our covered and heated 21 – 22 ft aluminum jet boats powered with 5.7 litre engines.

 Sturgeon charter prices

-Prices are NOT per person.
+Prices are NOT per person except the 1 person rate.
 5% Sales tax & licenses not included.